 Lake Brandt, Lake Higgins, and Lake Townsend were all developed around 1925 as natural reservoirs for Guilford County.
 Historians believe that coincidentally, these lakes happened to be created on top of the three casks, further impeding the capability of ever recovering them.

 In 2004, a young John Dewey, decided to pay homage to the legend by creating a trail race that would cover pieces of each of the three lakes.
 Each year, trail runners far and wide come to run Triple Lakes Trail Race and pay their respects to the old pirate.
-Over the last 15 years, John has passed the torch from person to person, with the race now being shepherded, by a new race director, Joe Randene.
+Over the last 15 years, John has passed the torch from person to person, with the race now being shepherded, by Trivium Racing.
+Trivium is excited to add the to legen and continue the tradition.

-As luck would have it, during a trail run, Joe discovered that a cask had washed up on the shores of Lake Brandt, on the Owl’s Roost Trail.
-After carefully opening it, to his delight, it was neither the gems nor the gold, but the “spirits” of the old crew… RUM!
+As luck would have it, during a trail run in 2018, a cask washed up on the shores of Lake Brandt, on the Owl’s Roost Trail.
+After carefully opening it, to race director Joe's delight, it was neither gems nor gold, but the “spirits” of the old crew… RUM!
 Starting in 2018, all of the winners of the Triple Lakes Trail Races, are given a wooden mug, that entitles them to the rum for the entirety of their lives.
 And their names are emblazoned on to the cask for eternity… #defendthecask